Ukraine says potent Russian hack against power grid thwarted

 Zhora, the deputy chair of the State Special Service of Special Communications, said the malware was programmed to knock out power on Friday evening just as people returned home from work and switched on news reports.

 He said that power grid networks were penetrated before the end of February, when Russia invaded, and that the attackers later uploaded the malware, dubbed Industroyer2.
-The malware succeeded in disrupting one component of the impacted power station’s management system.
+The malware succeeded in disrupting one component of the impacted power station’s management systems, also known as SCADA systems.

-Zhora would not offer further details or explain how the attack was defeated or which partners may have assisted directly.
+Zhora would not offer further details or explain how the attack was defeated or which partners may have assisted directly in defeating it.
 He did acknowledge the depth of international assistance Ukraine has received in identifying intrusions and the challenges of trying to rid government, power grid and telecommunications networks of attackers.
+The helpers include keyboard warriors from U.S. Cybercommand.

+Cybercom was asked if it assisted in the emergency response but did not immediately answer.

 The Computer Emergency Response Team of Ukraine thanked Microsoft and the cybersecurity firm ESET for their assistance in dealing with the power grid attack in a bulletin posted online.
-ESET said in a blog post that the destructive attacks had been planned for at least two weeks.
+Officials said the destructive attacks had been planned at least since March 23.

-GRU hackers twice successfully attacked Ukraine’s power grid, in the winters of 2015 and 2016.
+GRU hackers from a group that researchers call Sandworm twice successfully attacked Ukraine’s power grid — in the winters of 2015 and 2016.
 U.S. prosecutors indicted six GRU officials in 2020 for using a previous version of the Industroyer malware to attack Ukraine’s power grid by gaining control of electrical substation switches and circuit breakers.

+In the 2016 attack, Sandworm hackers used Industroyer to turn circuit breakers on and off in a sequence designed to create a blackout, said Jean-Ian Boutin, director of threat research at ESET.

+“We know that Industroyer still has the capability to turn off circuit breakers,” he said.

+One of the destructive malware varieties used in the attack, dubbed CaddyWiper, was first discovered by ESET in mid-March being used against a Ukrainian bank, he said.

+Western prosecutors blame Sandworm for a series of high-profile cyberattacks including the most destructive, the 2017 NotPetya wiper virus that caused more than $10 billion in damage globally by destroying data on entire networks of computers of companies doing business in Ukraine including those belonging to the shipper Maersk and the pharmaceutical company Merck.

-Russia’s use of cyberattacks against Ukrainian infrastructure has been limited compared with experts’ pre-war expectations.
+Russia’s use of cyberattacks against Ukrainian infrastructure during its invasion has been limited compared with experts’ pre-war expectations.
 In the early hours of the war, however, an attack Ukraine blames on Russia knocked offline an important satellite communications link that also impacted tens of thousands of Europeans from France to Poland.

 In another serious cyberattack of the war, hackers knocked offline the internet and cellular service of a major telecommunications company that serves the military, Ukretelecom, for most of the day on March 28.